citusdata/citus_docs/develop/reference_processing.rst

 Query Processing
 ================

 A Citus cluster consists of a coordinator instance and multiple worker instances.
-The data is sharded and replicated on the workers while the coordinator stores metadata about these shards.
+The data is sharded on the workers while the coordinator stores metadata about these shards.
 All queries issued to the cluster are executed via the coordinator.
 The coordinator partitions the query into smaller query fragments where each query fragment can be run independently on a shard.
 The coordinator then assigns the query fragments to workers, oversees their execution, merges their results, and returns the final result to the user.
 The query processing architecture can be described in brief by the diagram below.

 .. image:: ../images/citus-high-level-arch.png
     :alt: diagram of queries being distributed through coordinator node to workers